 1) If there is anything going on at work that is affecting your performance, please let me know.

+2) If there is anything going on in your personal life that is affecting your performance, that is none of my business, but we do have employee assistance.
+So you open that door but you don't walk through it.
 If they tell you something personal, you can be empathetic, but refer them to employee assistance, your benefits coordinator (if they need accommodation or time off), or other resources.
 It's not your job to be a therapist or social worker.
 Do not offer them accommodations for their own health issues or their family's.
 That request should come from them.
+If they do take appropriate time off, judge their performance on the time they're actually at work but don't continue to excuse poor performance.

 Did You Know